Pesticide Worker Safety Cooperative Agreements

 The Office of Pesticide Programs administers cooperative agreement programs that align with OPP’s strategic goals and provide the platform for our day-to-day work.
 The worker safety program cooperative agreements fund projects to educate pesticide applicators, handlers, and farmworkers on working safely with, and around, pesticides.

-Below are descriptions of four cooperative agreements.
-Two of the four have been awarded.
-One cooperative agreement's application period has ended, and another is now open.
+Below are descriptions of five cooperative agreements.
+Four of the five have been awarded.
+The fifth cooperative agreement's application period has ended.

 - National Farmworker Training

 - Funding Distribution Program for Pesticide Safety Education Programs